MerLin027/Flipkart-PLP-PDP/README.md

 - HTML5
 - CSS3
-- JavaScript

 ## Deployment

-This project is live and can be viewed at:
+This project is live and can be viewed at: https://23it032.netlify.app/

 The site is deployed using Netlify.